Why Developing Your Next Generation Of Leaders Is Important

 According to a 2015 Millennial Leadership Study, “Ninety-one percent of millennials aspire to be leaders.”
 And almost half of them define leadership as “empowering others to succeed.”
 They want to use their teamwork and empathy skills to provide their reports with a sense of purpose and to bring up those around them.
 The survey also found that “more than 60 percent of those surveyed want to be transformational leaders.”

-Many Workers Do Not Possess The Needed Leadership Skills
+Many Workers Do Not Possess NECESSARY Leadership Skills

 Why You Should Not Promote People Before They Are Ready

-The main reason people leave companies is due to having a bad manager.
+Promoting someone who does not have the skills to lead, or is not ready to lead can wreak havoc on your teams.
+Bad leaders can make ruin the morale, motivation, and ultimately the performance of a team, driving the best workers away.
+The research supports this, as the main reason that people leave companies is due to having a bad manager.
 According to Gallup polls, a full 50% of employees who quit their job cited their manager as the reason they left.
-The poll also found that people might join a company for the compensation, growth opportunities, or mission, but they frequently leave because they don’t have a good relationship with their manager.
+The poll also found that people might join a company for compensation, growth opportunities, or mission, but they frequently leave because they don’t have a good relationship with their manager.

 Companies Need To Create Stronger Leadership Development Programs